-A full service cafeteria is available at lunch and during morning break.
+A full service cafeteria is available at lunch and during morning break starting in the third week of September.
 We endeavor to provide a NUT FREE environment and appreciate your cooperation in sending NUT FREE products to the school to respect students that have SEVERE PEANUT ALLERGIES.
 We offer healthy food choices and do offer some treats to compete with the local convenience stores and encourage students to remain on campus.
 We appreciate your assistance in promoting nutritional choices, which we also do through the health curriculum.
 Food Cards can be purchased from the office.
 For more information about menu items and food cards visit our website.